MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 The Plugin sets additionally the custom-fields 'lon' and 'lat' of the post where the slider is ues.
 This are the longitude and latitude of the first image or track-point.
 This coordinates are used by another plugin from me to show all posts in a map.
 See here: https://github.com/MartinvonBerg/wp_post_map_view_simple.
 Additionally it sets the start address of the excursion in a custom field an shows under the map with a link to google-maps to retrieve the route to the starting point.
 Attention: The server-setting 'allow_url_fopen' has to be 'ON' for this to work.

 The Admin panel gives an overview of all shortcode parameters and allow to set them globally.
 Settings that have to be set individually for each slider are not provided in the Admin panel.
 The admin panel provides also an upload section for gpx-files with additionally size and point reduction and statistics calculation.
+**NEW:Settings may be done with a Gutenberg Block** also (except: "showalltracks", "mapcenter", "zoom", "markertext").
+But there is NO preview in Editor, it is still necessary to refresh teh page on the frontend.
+Attention: If the Gutenberg block is used more then once on the page the second height-chart is sometimes not correctly drawn.
+I can't finde the error for that.
-Up to now, there is no Gutenberg-Block provided.  **It runs with WordPress 5.9 and PHP 7.2 - 8.0.1**
+**It runs with WordPress 5.9 and PHP 7.2 - 8.0.1**

 </br>